CTS 2322 (Unix/Linux Administration II) Project #4

 Part I — Installing pine from a source RPM:

-1. Fedora currently doesn't include the pine MUA (email program).
+1. Fedora no longer includes the pine MUA (email program).
 What is the home URL for pine?
-(Hint: pine is maintained by the University of Washington.)
+(Hint: pine was maintained by the University of Washington.)

-Note that pine is a discontinued project.
-The replacement for pine is alpine but for this project you must use pine and not alpine!
+Note that “pine” is a discontinued project.
+The replacement for pine is “alpine” but for this project you must use “pine” and not “alpine”!
+You can get patches for pine and alpine, from alpine.x10host.com.

 3. If you don't have the rpmbuild command on your system, use what you have learned to locate the package for it and install that.
-(You may need to install packages if you need to use some command that isn't currently installed on your system.)
-Once installed you need to create a build environment in your home directory (your non-root login).
-You do this by running the command rpmdev-setuptreeWhat files and directories were created in your home directory?
+(You may need to install additional packages if you need to use some command that isn't currently installed on your system.)

-4. Install the source package (as you, not as root) using the rpm -U command.
-This will create a source tar-ball and a spec file under ~/rpmbuild/).
+5. Install the source package (as you, not as root) using the “rpm -U” command or the “dnf install” command.
+This will create a source tar-ball and a “spec” file somewhere under ~/rpmbuild/).
 What is the exact command you used for this?
 What files were installed?
-(List the complete pathnames.)
+(List the complete pathnames; using tree is helpful.)

-5. Next attempt to build a binary RPM from the installed source using the command rpmbuild -bb spec-file.
-For the current version of the pine source RPM (version 4.64) this won't work on Fedora!
+6. Next, cd into the SPECS sub-directory and attempt to build a binary RPM from the installed source using the command “rpmbuild -bb spec-file”.
+For the version of the pine source RPM used (version 4.64), this won't work on Fedora!
 Now troubleshoot the problems and fix them:

 3. Now try the rpmbuild command again.
 What is the error this time?